Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Transfer to downstream traffic classification tasks

-To select the best model (one specific set of trained weights) for transfer to another TC dataset, we chose the one with the highest sum of validation and test recalls on the domain recognition task, considering all training runs with the final hyperparameter configuration.
-We made a single modification to this model, targeting the packet size embedding technique implemented in the model stem.\footnote{In the model stem, the \textit{Embedding} layer generates a learned vector representation for each packet size.
+We published the embedding model and its pretrained weights in the CESNET Models framework~\cite{Luxemburk2024_CesnetModels} under the name \texttt{30pktTCNET\_256}.
+The architecture code is available on GitHub.\footnote{\url{https://github.com/CESNET/cesnet-models/blob/main/cesnet_models/architectures/multimodal_cesnet_enhanced.py}.} To select the best model (one specific set of weights), we chose the one with the highest sum of validation and test recalls on the domain recognition task, considering all training runs with the final hyperparameter configuration.
+Prior to transfer to downstream tasks, we made a single modification to the model, targeting the packet size embedding technique implemented in the model stem.\footnote{In the model stem, the \textit{Embedding} layer generates a learned vector representation for each packet size.
 However, some packet sizes (e.g., 1453--1471, 1473--1500) are never observed during training, leaving their representations untrained.
-To address this, we assign them the representation of the nearest observed packet size, except for packet sizes 1--19, which are given the representation of packet size zero.
-This adjustment provides a modest performance improvement of around 0.14\% on three of the five datasets.} We published this model and its pretrained weights in the CESNET Models framework~\cite{Luxemburk2024_CesnetModels} under the name \texttt{30pktTCNET\_256}.
-The architecture code is available on GitHub.\footnote{\url{https://github.com/CESNET/cesnet-models/blob/main/cesnet_models/architectures/multimodal_cesnet_enhanced.py}.} Thanks to the model's publication and the available open-source tools providing the datasets, the entire model transfer process presented in this section is reproducible.
-To this end, we also created and published\footnote{\url{https://github.com/CESNET/cesnet-tcexamples/blob/main/notebooks/cross_dataset_evaluation.ipynb}.} a Jupyter notebook that replicates the results shown in~\tabref{tab:cross-eval-results}.
+To address this, we assign them the representation of the nearest observed packet sizes, except for packet sizes 1--19, which are given the representation of zero packet size.} Thanks to the model's publication and the availability of open-source tools that provide access to the datasets, all transfer learning experiments presented in this section are reproducible.
+To support this, we have published our transfer learning codebase\footnote{\url{https://github.com/CESNET/tc-transfer}.}, which enables replication of the results presented in Tables~\ref{tab:transfer-methods-results} and~\ref{tab:cross-eval-results}.